What is an HOA and How Do They Work?

 When you don’t pay HOA dues, the association can charge you penalty fees and interest on the amount you have not paid.
 The HOA could also sue and take you to court for timely payment.

-Once a judgment is issued in favor of the HOA, it’s possible the judge could rule to garnish your wages or take money from your bank account to pay back dues.
+Once a judgment is issued in favor of the HOA, the judge could rule to garnish your wages or take money from your bank account to pay back dues.

 7. Can HOAs raise your dues without a vote to do so?